blank100/SwiftGraphics/README.markdown

 Your help wanted.
 I would definitely appreciate contributions from other members of the Swift/Cocoa community.
 Please fork this project and submit pull requests.

 You can help by using Swift Graphics in your projects and discovering its shortcomings.
-I encourage you to file [issues][issues] against this project.
+I encourage you to file [issues](issues] against this project.
+Alterjative see our [TODO](TODO) document

 [issues]: https://github.com/schwa/SwiftGraphics/issues
+[TODO]: TODO.markdown

 Contributions are always welcome in the following areas:

 * Header doc comments explaining what the functions do
 * Unit tests
 * Playgrounds showing graphically what SwiftGraphics can do
-* New graphical algorithms (take your pick from [wikipedia][wikipedia])
+* New graphical algorithms (take your pick from [wikipedia](wikipedia))
 * New geometry structs

 [wikipedia]: https://en.wikipedia.org/wiki/Category:Computer_graphics_algorithms

 ## Code Life Cycle